-The news on the Canadian controversial crypto exchange QuadrigaCX does not happen to stop flowing, seemingly, as the court convicted QuadrigaCX Co-founder.
+The news on the Canadian controversial crypto exchange QuadrigaCX does not happen to stop flowing.
+Seemingly, the court convicted QuadrigaCX Co-founder.

-In the latest updates around that name, one of its Co-founders had a past full of criminal activities in the United States, as the media reported recently.
+20 March, 2019, | AtoZ Markets – One of QuadrigaCX Co-founders had a past full of criminal activities in the United States.
+The media reported that recently.

 Michael Patryn, the co-founder in question here, who helped Gerald Cotten in 2013 establish QuadrigaCX, was known before as Omar Dhanani.
-Not so long ago, the exchange was reported to have lost $145 million of clientele funds, in parallel with the death of its CEO, Gerald Cotton, who passed away at the age of 30 as a result of the Crohn’s disease he diagnosed with in December 2018.
+Not so long ago, the exchange lost $145 million of clientele funds.
+That was in parallel with the death of its CEO, Gerald Cotton.
+He passed away at the age of 30 as a result of the Crohn’s disease he diagnosed within December 2018.

 At the moment, QuadrigaCX is undergoing legal and financial proceedings, with Ernst & Young as an independent monitor in its creditor protection case.
 Patryn had already left QuadrigaCX in 2016, upon a big disagreement with Cotten over the listing processes for the firm.

-His LinkedIn profile says that he is based in Vietnam now and has been serving as founder and chairman at fintech Ventures Group (FVG), a Canada-based blockchain incubator.
+His LinkedIn profile says that he is based in Vietnam.
+Now he has also been serving as founder and chairman at fin-tech Ventures Group (FVG), a Canada-based blockchain incubator.
 Recently, Cotten’s widow Jennifer Robertson reported that Cotten used to fund the exchange with his own money.